girlscript/winter-of-contributing/Android_Development/Flutter/Introduction_To_Dart/exercises.md

 A Dart string is a sequence of UTF-16 (16-bit Unicode Transformation Format) code units.
 It makes Dart more powerful to build our mobile and web applications in any language.
 In this tutorial, we’re gonna look at many Dart String Functions & Operators that are helpful.
 You will know:

-Ways to create some kind of Strings in Dart/Flutter Methods get data from a String in Dart/Flutter
+How to create Strings in Dart ?
+How to input data from a String in Dart ?
-Basic methods to validate data inside a String in Dart/Flutter How to transfrom, split, join, trim Strings in Dart/Flutter Some kind of methods to replace substring in a String in Dart/FlutterA Dart string is a sequence of UTF-16 (16-bit Unicode Transformation Format) code units.
-It makes Dart more powerful to build our mobile and web applications in any language.
-In this tutorial, we’re gonna look at many Dart String Functions & Operators that are helpful.
-You will know:

--Ways to create some kind of Strings in Dart/Flutter -Methods get data from a String in Dart/Flutter
+How to get a substring from a given String in Dart ?
--Basic methods to validate data inside a String in Dart/Flutter -How to transfrom, split, join, trim Strings in Dart/Flutter -Some kind of methods to replace substring in a String in Dart/Flutter

-### If
+### How to create Strings in Dart ?

 In JavaScript and other programming languages the key word _if_ is to used check if a condition is true and to execute the block code.
 To create an if condition, we need _if_ keyword, condition inside a parenthesis and block of code inside a curly bracket({}).